intel/vscode-sample-browser/README.md

 This extension does not include any of the tools that may be required to compile, run and debug a sample.
-For information on the various oneAPI Toolkits, visit:
+For information on the various oneAPI Toolkits visit:

 * https://software.intel.com/en-us/oneapi

-For information on how to use Visual Studio Code with Intel oneAPI toolkits read [Using Visual Studio Code* to Develop Intel® oneAPI Applications][oneapi-toolkits].
+For information on how to use VS Code with Intel oneAPI toolkits read [Using Visual Studio Code* to Develop Intel® oneAPI Applications][oneapi-toolkits].

 [oneapi-toolkits]: <https://software.intel.com/content/www/us/en/develop/documentation/using-vs-code-with-intel-oneapi/top.html>